symfony-cmf/symfony-cmf-docs/tutorial/getting-started.rst

     to understand these details right now.
 To learn more about PHPCR read :doc:`../cookbook/database/choosing_storage_layer`.

-The initalizers will be executed automatically when you load your data fixtures (as detailed in the next section) or alternatively you can execute them manually using the following command:
+The initializers will be executed automatically when you load your data fixtures (as detailed in the next section) or alternatively you can execute them manually using the following command: